 Mint (Now Credit Karma)

-- Pros: Free, automatic tracking, handy budget tips.
+- Pros: Free, automatic tracking, helpful tips.

-- Cons: Ad-supported, less customizable.
+- Cons: Ad-supported; less customizable.

 - Pricing: Free.